"Writing Italy" with Helena Attlee and Julian Evans (September 2023)

 Today is led by Rachel Roddy, acclaimed author, Italian food expert and Guardian columnist

-Lunch is home-made pasta –
+Lunch is home-made pasta, of course!

-Feedback session with Rachel, Helena and Julian
+Feedback session with Rachel, Julian and Miranda

 Dinner at castle